JayeshPillai/manhole-website/index.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/mvrimages/homepage_manholeenter2.png" alt="">
 </figure>

-**Manual Scavenging?** is the occupation of sanitation work in India, involving manually cleaning and disposing of human excreta from public streets, insanitary dry latrines, septic tanks, gutters, sewers, or more often inside a street manhole.

-<small>_* Number of deaths due to manual scavenging in India in 2019 is [110](https://www.thehindu.com/news/national/110-deaths-by-cleaning-sewers-septic-tanks-in-2019/article30795201.ece){:target="_blank"}_</small>
+**Manual Scavenging** is the occupation of sanitation work in India, involving manually cleaning and disposing of human excreta from latrines, septic tanks, gutters, sewers or manholes.
+Manual Scavengers are mostly from marginalized caste, who enter hazardous manholes with little to no safety equipment or protective gear.
+As a result they often face injuries, and in worst cases, death.
+For instance, in 2019, the number of deaths due to manual scavenging in India is [110](https://www.thehindu.com/news/national/110-deaths-by-cleaning-sewers-septic-tanks-in-2019/article30795201.ece){:target="_blank"}.

-**Why is it still continued as a practice in society?**<br>
-Untouchability crept its way into Indian society, marginalizing lower caste-identities and eventually creating a depressed class crushed under the weight of inhuman practices, thus forcing the only community into such act.

 <div class = "home-button" style="height:100px; padding-top: 20px; padding-bottom: 80px;">